ActionBert: Leveraging User Actions for Semantic Understanding of User Interfaces: Acknowledgements

 \section{Acknowledgements}

-We thank Hakim Sidahmed, Harrison Lee, Raghav Gupta and anonymous reviewers for reviewing the manuscript and providing valuable feedback; Abhinav Rastogi and James Stout for ideas about UI embedding which inspired our work; Maria Wang for her guidance and help on dataset creation; Chongyang Bai, Xinying Song and Hao Zhang for their insightful discussion and feedback; Pranav Khaitan and Blaise Aguera y Arcas for their guidance and encouragement.
+We thank Hakim Sidahmed, Harrison Lee, Raghav Gupta and anonymous reviewers for reviewing the manuscript and providing valuable feedback; Abhinav Rastogi and James Stout for ideas about UI embedding which inspired our work; Maria Wang for her guidance and help on dataset creation; Chongyang Bai, Xinying Song and Hao Zhang for their insightful discussion and feedback; Pranav Khaitan for guidance and encouragement.